shkamir/music_web_app/README.md

 #TODO

-- login is required t odownload the music
+- login is required to download the music
+- i want the users to upload music through a form or something
+- make this ugly pages look nice :/